Transverse currents in spin transistors: Summary and Conclusion

 \section{Summary and Conclusion}

-We have theoretically studied longitudinal and transverse conductivities in a spin transistor consisting of ferromagnets and a two-dimensional electron gas with Rashba spin-orbit coupling.
+We have theoretically studied longitudinal and transverse conductivities in a spin transistor consisting of ferromagnets and a two-dimensional electron gas with Rashba SOC using Landauer-B\"uttiker approach.
 We have shown that the transverse conductivity can be non-zero and depends on the location where it is calculated, in addition to the direction of spin polarization of the ferromagnets.
-When the spin polarization component along $x$ in the ferromagnets is zero, the transverse conductivity is expected to be zero since the spin-orbit coupling is of Rashba type.
+When the spin polarization component along $x$ in the ferromagnets is zero, the transverse conductivity is expected to be zero since the SOC is of Rashba type.
 However, we find that the transverse conductivity is nonzero in and around the spin-orbit coupled region.
 This is because of the presence of decaying modes in the ferromagnet pointing opposite to the spin polarization direction near the junctions.
 We explain this qualitatively by showing that $\la\si_x \ra$ near the junctions as a function of angle of incidence $\chi$ is not an odd function.
 The transverse conductivity oscillates with the location in the source electrode, since the probability density oscillates in the source region.
 The conductivities oscillate as a function of the length of the spin-orbit coupled region due to Fabry-P\'erot interference.
-However, the oscillation is not perfectly periodic since the conductivities have contributions from all possible angles of incidence.
+However, the oscillation is not perfectly periodic, since the conductivities have contributions from all possible angles of incidence.
 We also study the case of the system with a finite width.
 The conductivities oscillate as a function of the width for small and intermediate widths and for large width, saturate to the respective conductivities calculated for infinite width limit.
+Finally, we find that the transverse conductivity can be nonzero even in the limit when the longitudinal conductivity is zero.

 Our findings can be tested in devices wherein the components that make the transistor are ballistic.
 In early experimental realizations of the spin transistors~\cite{koo09,Wunderlich2009}, the spin-orbit coupled regions were diffusive.
 The versions of spin transistors realized later~\cite{chuang2015,Choi2015} employed materials wherein the transport is ballistic.
 With the development of high quality ballistic devices in recent times, we envisage that our predictions can be put to test.